Private law cases

 - the range of powers available to the court in the proceedings.

-The child’s welfare is the court’s paramount consideration for all proceedings under the Children Act 1989 when it considers a question of the child’s upbringing.
+The child’s welfare is the court’s paramount consideration for all proceedings under the Children Act 1989 where the issue relates to the child’s upbringing.

-These orders decide who the child is to live with or spend time with, and can be granted to more than one person whether they live together or not.
-If a child arrangements order states that the child will live with a person, that person will have parental responsibility for that child until the order ceases.
-Contact with a child can either be direct (such as face-to-face) or indirect (such as by the exchange of letters).
+These orders set out who the child is to live with or spend time with and can be made in favour of more than one person whether they live together or not.
+If a child arrangements order states that the child will live with a person, that person will have parental responsibility for that child whilst the order remains in force.
+Contact with a child can either be direct (such as face-to-face in an in-person meeting or via an online video meeting) or indirect (such as exchanging letters).

-Some orders will make very specific arrangements for the child; other orders will be more open with detailed arrangements to be made between the parties by agreement.
+Some orders will make very specific arrangements for the child; other orders will be more open, with detailed arrangements to be made between the parties by agreement.
 Child arrangements orders are not only made in respect of parents; there can also be orders for arrangements between siblings and wider family members.
-Sometimes the order will give directions that contact is to be supervised by a third person, or that contact is to take place in a specific location.
+Sometimes the order will specify that contact is to be supervised by a third person, or that contact is to take place in a specific location.

-Failure to comply with an order may result in the court making further orders specifying activities for a party to undertake or the court making other enforcement orders which can include an order for unpaid work.
+Failure to comply with an order is a serious matter and may result in the court imposing sanctions on a party for non-compliance and considering enforcement orders which can require a party to undertake unpaid work.

 Parental responsibility means all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and their property.

-The birth mother of a child will always have parental responsibility unless it is extinguished by the making of an adoption order to another person.
+The birth mother of a child has parental responsibility automatically unless it is removed by the making of an adoption order to another person.

 Where the child’s father and mother are married to each other at the time of the birth, they both have parental responsibility for the child.

-Where the child’s mother and father are not married to each other at the time of the birth the general rule is that the mother has sole parental responsibility for the child.
-However, an unmarried father will have parental responsibility for a child born after 1st December 2003 if he is named on the birth certificate and Register.
+Where the child’s mother and father are not married to each other at the time of the birth, an unmarried father will have parental responsibility for a child born after 1st December 2003 if they are named on the birth certificate and Register.

 Other ways in which a father can obtain parental responsibility are by:

-- drawing up a parental responsibility agreement with the mother, which is a specific form that has to be signed by both parents;
+- drawing up a parental responsibility agreement with the mother, which is a specific form that must be signed by both parents, witnessed and registered with the court;

 - marrying the mother; and

-Other people may acquire parental responsibility by entering into an agreement if they are the husband or civil partner of the mother, or if they obtain a child arrangements order for residence.
+Other people may acquire parental responsibility by entering into an agreement if they are the husband or civil partner of the mother or if they obtain a child arrangements order for the child to live with them.

-More than one person can have parental responsibility for the same child at the same time.
-Parental responsibility is shared between everyone, but where more than one person has parental responsibility for a child each of them may act alone in meeting that responsibility except in circumstances where the consent of everyone with parental responsibility is required.
+More than two people can have parental responsibility for the same child at the same time.
+Parental responsibility is shared between everyone, but where more than one person has parental responsibility for a child, each of them may act alone in meeting that responsibility, except in circumstances where the consent of everyone with parental responsibility is required.